Relepega/reFX-Nexus-3-settings-updater/readme.txt

 working on Windows 7 SP1 with update kb4457144 installed and python 3.8
 and obviously on newer windows versions with latest python versions

+i'm lazy and won't do a markdown readme for these few points ~Relepega